owlbarn/owlbarn.github.io/_sources/chapter/perfcmp.rst.txt

    :align: center
    :alt: tile

-We do not include results of Julia here, since its repeat operations are orders of magnitude slower than that of Owl and Numpy.
+We exclude results of Julia in the comparison, since its repeat operations are orders of magnitude slower than that of Owl and Numpy.

 Owl has shown the advantage for repeat operations.
+Part of the reason is that , multiple axes repeat in Numpy is implemented with multiple basic single axis repeat operation, whereas Owl has adopted an algorithm that repeats along multiple axes without generating intermediate results.

 Slicing Operation
 -------------------------------------------------

+Slicing is one of the most important functions in a numerical computing library.
+Owl provides basic slicing and fancy slicing.
+The latter supports more powerful index definition, but basic slicing is sufficient for performance evaluation.
+Basic slicing contains two functions ``get_slice`` and ``set_slice`` to retrieve and assign slice values respectively.
+We evaluate the get function in this section.

 .. figure:: ../figure/perf/op_eval29.png
    :width: 100%
    :align: center
    :alt: get_slice

-We apply 8 different indices for two 3-dimensional arrays in slicing, and the result shows that currently indexing and slicing in Owl still needs improving compared with Numpy and Julia.
+We apply 8 different indices for two 3-dimensional arrays in slicing, and the result shows that slicing in Owl is slower than Numpy and Julia.

 Linear Algebra Operations
 -------------------------------------------------

+Linear Algebra functions are usually categorised into matrix/vector products, decompositions, matrix eigenvalues, solving and inverting matrix, etc. In this section we choose to test multiplication, SVD/LU/QR decomposition, eigenvalue computation, and inversion functions for matrix.
+Since LU decomposition is not provided in Numpy, we use ``scipy.linalg.lu`` from the Scipy linear algebra library instead.
+The results are shown as below.

 .. figure:: ../figure/perf/op_eval33.png
    :width: 100%